konaraddi/web-riimote/README.md

 ![Illustration of an ideal set up](./illustration_of_ideal_set_up.png)

 The user visits the web app on two devices.
-One device will be the main display (this device should be a laptop or desktop computer) and the other device will be the 3D controller (this device should be a smartphone).
-The controller is used to control and interact with objects on the main display.
+One device will be the main display (this device should be a laptop or desktop computer), and the other device will be the 3D controller (this device should be a smartphone).
+The controller is used to interact with objects on the main display.

-For the best experience, the controller should be 2 to 3 feet away from the main display's screen (stand further away if the main display is larger than a typical laptop's screen), point the controller's top edge (the top of the smartphone) at the center of the main display's screen, and refresh the webpage.
-You should now be able to point the controller at the screen and see a cursor.
+For the best experience:
+1. Hold the controller 2 to 3 feet away from the main display's screen (further away if the main display is larger than a typical laptop's screen)
+2. Point the controller's top edge (the top of the smartphone) at the center of the main display's screen, and refresh the webpage.
+3. You should now be able to point the controller at the screen and see a cursor.

 ## How it works